ImComfortable/Dust-InventoryAgent/README.md

 - CPU
 - Drive Type and Size
 - RAM
-- Power Off Computer if it's online for more three days
+- Restart Computer if it's online for more three days

 # Features to think: